 County Code & Second Class County Code Consolidation & Revision

 In March 2011, with authorization by the Local Government Commission, staff began providing support to the Pennsylvania State Association of Elected County Officials (PSAECO) County Code Revision Committee with the consolidation and update of the County Code and the Second Class County Code, as the latter pertains to second class A counties.
-Presently, the County Code applies to third through eighth class counties and the Second Class County Code applies to second and second class A counties.
-The County Code and the Second Class County Code have not undergone comprehensive updates since their enactments in 1955 and 1953, respectively.
+The County Code had applied to third through eighth class counties and the Second Class County Code had applied to second and second class A counties.
+The County Code and the Second Class County Code had not undergone comprehensive updates since their enactments in 1955 and 1953, respectively.
 PSAECO represents the statewide associations of county commissioners, auditors, controllers, coroners, district attorneys, prothonotaries and clerks of courts, recorders of deeds, registers of wills and clerks of orphans' courts, sheriffs and treasurers.

-Upon the County Code revision bill going through the legislative process and being enacted, the County Code will apply to second class A through eighth class counties and the Second Class County Code will remain in effect for second class counties.
-Following enactment, Commission staff looks to work with the Legislative Reference Bureau to place the County Code into Title 16 (Counties) of the Pennsylvania Consolidated Statutes, which has occurred with the Borough Code (Title 8) and the Third Class City Code (Title 11).
+With the County Code revision bill having gone through the legislative process and being enacted, effective December 24, 2018, the County Code applies to second class A through eighth class counties and the Second Class County Code remains in effect for second class counties.
+As the next step, Commission staff looks to work with the Legislative Reference Bureau to place the County Code into Title 16 (Counties) of the Pennsylvania Consolidated Statutes, which has occurred with the Borough Code (Title 8) and the Third Class City Code (Title 11).